Long Island Transfer Admissions

 What is required for acceptance as a transfer student?

-Admission to St. Joseph’s University is competitive.
+Admission to St. Joseph’s University, New York is competitive.
 Each applicant is carefully reviewed for indicators of academic achievement and potential.
-Recognizing that each applicant offers a unique combination of achievement and promise, the Office of Admissions carefully considers all of the components of the application, including an academic transcript, a co-curricular activities resume; letters of recommendation, and an essay or personal statement.
-While not required, a personal interview with an admissions counselor is recommended.
+Recognizing that each applicant offers a unique combination of achievement and promise, the Office of Admissions carefully considers all of the components of the application, including an academic transcript.
+While not required, a personal interview with an admissions counselor, an essay or personal statement and letters of recommendation are recommended.

 How will credits transfer from my current and/or previous institution to St. Joseph's University?

 Courses with grades of C- or higher are eligible for transfer credit.
+A grade of D will be considered only if that course was completed as part of an AA or AS degree that was conferred.
 A maximum of 64 credits may transfer from two-year institutions and a maximum of 90 credits may transfer from a four-year institution.
-Students with a military background, who provide a JST transcript, will be considered for transfer credit on on a case-by-case basis.
+Students with a military background, who provide a JST transcript, will be considered for transfer credit on a case-by-case basis.
 A minimum of 30-32 credits must be completed at St. Joseph's University.
 A minimum of 120-128 credits (dependent upon specific major requirements) is required for completion of a bachelor’s degree at St. Joseph's University.
 Unofficial transcripts may be submitted during the application process.
 However, official transcripts are required in order to receive transfer credit and must be submitted prior to the first day of classes.

 Please note: Grades indicating a Pass (P) for the Spring or Summer 2020 semesters will be considered for transfer credit.
 However, some courses may require a higher grade in order to satisfy certain major requirements.